agrawalsamarth/critical_bonds/README.md

 # Critical bonds for percolated clusters

 We here offer two versions of the critical_bonds software that return the critical bonds for a 2D or 3D undirected bond-connected network of nodes in the presence of periodic boundary conditions: [c++](#c++) and [MATLAB](#MATLAB) versions.
 Both versions operate on a standardized input file format "cb-input-filename" described [below](#input).
 The input file carries information about the box size, coordinates of nodes, and bonded pairs of nodes.
-For LAMMPS users we provide a [runner script](#RUN) that operates on a single LAMMPS data file and produces a new LAMMPS data file where critical bonds are masked by their own bond type, in addition to a file that lists the critical bonds.
-The MATLAB version optionally produces graphical output and accepts configurations in arbitrary dimensions.
+We provide a [runner script](#RUN) that operates on a single  [cb-formatted](#input) input file, produces a list of critical bonds and optionally a LAMMPS data file where critical bonds are masked by their own bond type.
+For LAMMPS users we provide another [runner-script](#RUNLAMMPS) that operates on a single LAMMPS data file and produces a new LAMMPS data file where critical bonds are masked by their own bond type, in addition to a file that lists the critical bonds.
+The MATLAB version optionally produces graphical output and accepts cb-formatted configurations in arbitrary dimensions.
 We offer a number of test configurations in the test-configs subdirectory.

 This software is part of the Supplemental Information of the following publication: